 Why a Consortium?

 Though media conglomerates have long spanned national boundaries and operated globally, internet distribution has introduced considerable disruption to the standard practices of broadcast, cable, and satellite industries, and has enabled previously impossible strategies.
 The implications of this new mechanism of distribution remain highly dynamic and difficult to track in any single context, let alone by any single scholar attempting a comparative assessment.
-By pooling expertise our Consortium hopes to explore new and effective methods, concepts and theories for understanding the international dimensions of internet-distributed TV services.
+By pooling expertise Consortium members collectively investigated new and effective methods, concepts and theories for understanding the international dimensions of internet-distributed TV services.

 Objects of study

 The first phase of our research focused on Netflix, the largest and most aggressively international SVOD service.
-Over time we have expanded our focus to include other national and regional services.
+Over time we expanded our focus to include other national and regional services.
 Each Consortium member has contributed a dossier describing the impact of a particular service in their country, with reference to relevant cultural, regulatory and market factors.
-In the future we also hope to track the extent of change over time in these various markets, and identify relevant internal and external factors driving this change.

 Scholarly protocols